-Out-of-state employees
+Out of state employees

-- Any active employee who lives in a state other than where the company is domiciled is considered an out-of-state employee. - Out-of-state employees must be enrolled in a PPO, if available. - Health coverage is not available in Hawaii or Vermont to any group or resident located in these states. - Massachusetts employees if the employee/group proceeds with a plan that does not meet Massachusetts credibility, the Massachusetts employee(s) could be subject to fines/penalties associated with Massachusetts credibility.
-For more information on Massachusetts credibility, please contact your CPA or financial advisor. - Employees residing in Idaho, Missouri, Montana, and Wyoming are not eligible for enrollment in Managed Choice or Open Access Managed Choice medical plans.
+- Out-of-state employees that live/work in an out-of-state network area will receive Alaska rates and products (inclusive of any required extraterritorial benefits). - Out-of-state employees who reside in an area with a PPO only network must enroll in the Alaska PPO plan. - Network availability for out-of-state. - Hawaii or Vermont health coverage is not available to any group or resident located in these states. - Massachusetts employees if the group has any Massachusetts employees, the plan needs to meet Massachusetts credibility.
+If the employee/group proceeds with a plan that does not meet Massachusetts credibility, the Massachusetts employee(s) could be subject to fines/penalties associated with Massachusetts credibility. - Employees residing in Idaho, Missouri, Montana, and Wyoming are not eligible for enrollment in Managed Choice or Open Access Managed Choice medical plans.
 They are eligible for the PPO plan, if available.